lennartskogmo/chronicle/README.md

 See support notebooks for examples.

-## Using Chronicle without configuration metadata.
+## Using Chronicle without configuration metadata

 If you are just testing Chronicle or have a very small project you can use Chronicle components directly from any notebook.